Yeshasvitvs/WBI-Toolbox-controllers/controllers/torqueBalancingOnSeesaw/README.md

-# README #
+# README

+This balancing controller aims to balance iCub robot while standing on a moving platform, i.e. the seesaw.

-Structure of the repository:
+# Structure of the repository:

 - simulink
 - imuCalib

-## simulink ##
+# simulink

-Contains the simulink diagram and the initialization file.
+Contains the simulink diagram and the initialization file for balancing controller.

-The initialization file automatically adds the `matlab` folder to the path (because it uses some functions)
+## how to run a simulation:

+- install [icub-gazebo-wholebody]() repository and follow the [seesaw README]().
+- open the [simulink model]() and let it run!

-## imuCalib ##
+# imuCalib

-A Simulink model for verifying seesaw IMU measurements
+A Simulink model for verifying seesaw IMU measurements.
+Connect the FOG IMU following the instructions in [kvh-yarp-devices]() and then run the model.

-## How to test it ##
-Open gazebo.
-Pause the simulation.
-Add the `iCub on seesaw` model.
-Play the controller